AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 * AEM may continue to show the search term after you select properties of an asset from searched results and then cancel the search. <!-- (CQ-4273540) -->
 * When searching for folders or files and folders, the search results cannot be sorted on any parameter.
 * If you press return without typing anything in Omnisearch bar, AEM returns a list of only files and not folders.
 If you search specifically for folders without using a keyword, AEM does not return any results.
 * Using the [!UICONTROL Select All] check box, you can only select the first 100 searched assets in card view and first 200 searched assets in list view.
+IF you scroll and load more assets in the user interface, you can select more using the [!UICONTROL Select All] option.

 Visual search or similarity search has the following limitations: